 - Reverse the move, returning to side plank position.

-- Repeat for reps, then switch sides, performing equal reps on each.
+- Repeat for reps, then switch sides, performing equal reps.

 Benefits of Side Plank Hip Lifts

-“There are some common weak points in the human body that the side plank hip lift can address,” says Cody Braun, fitness expert at Beachbody.
+“There are some common weak points in the human body that the side plank hip lift can address,” says Cody Braun, CSCS.
 “For many people, shoulder and hip stability are weak links in the kinetic chain, and the side plank hip lift forces you to stabilize the scapula (shoulder blade) while also firing up the gluteus medius to control the hip movement.”

-Finally, the side plank hip lift can be a difficult move to master, since it requires a lot of coordination and core strength.
-Don’t get frustrated if you lose your balance when you first try it out – keep practicing it with proper form, and gradually you’ll get better.
+The side plank hip lift can be a difficult move to master, since it requires a lot of coordination and core strength.
+Don’t get frustrated if you lose your balance when you first try it out; keep practicing it with proper form, and gradually you’ll get better.

 What Muscles Do Side Plank Hip Lifts Work?

-Your obliques, which run down the sides of your torso, are just one part of your abdominal muscles.
-(This group of muscles also include your the rectus abdominis that runs down the center of your stomach and the transverse abdominis that wraps around your torso underneath.)
+(This group of muscles also include the rectus abdominis that runs down the center of your stomach and the transverse abdominis that wraps around your torso underneath.)